WmHenry/ph_site/content/machinelearning.md

 ### 1. Several of your customers may have similar purchasing preferences.
 By using cluster analysis, upselling products to comparable customers will increase revenue significantly.

 ### 2. Ph-Analytics is your source for all advanced machine learning projects.
-Our team can help you find better and consistent ways of upselling, new consumer onboarding and risk assessments.
+Our team can help you find better and consistent ways of cross selling, new consumer onboarding and risk assessments.

 ***